-3.17.8.
+3.20.8.
 Configure a SCSI CD-ROM drive

-To configure an IDE CD-ROM drive on the host system (in this case identified as \\.\CdRom0) on the emulated VAX as SCSI CD-ROM drive DKA200: (PKA adapter, SCSI address 2) configure as follows:
+To configure an IDE CD-ROM drive on the host system (in this case identified as \\.\CdRom0\) on the emulated VAX as SCSI CD-ROM drive DKA200: (PKA adapter, SCSI address 2) configure as follows:

+'''

 load atapi_scsi_device pka_2 scsi_bus=pka scsi_id=2

 set pka_2 container="\\.\CdRom0"

-3.17.9.
+'''

+3.20.9.
 Configure the default Ethernet Adapter

 The next step is to configure your emulated Ethernet adapter.
-In this case the default SCEG device that is always present in a VAX 4000-108.
-If not present, install first the

-CHARON packet driver on the host system.
-Follow the description in the chapter on network installation (2.1.4).
+In this case the default SCEG device that is always present in a VAX/PDP11 4000-108.
+If not present, install first the CHARON NDIS6 packet driver on the host system.
+Follow the description in the chapter on network installation.

-The identification string of the network adapter used for CHARON-VAX must be entered in the configuration file: Open "Network connections", right click the desired network adapter, select "Properties", choose "General" and copy the content of "Connect Using:" to the clipboard, to paste it in the configuration command.
+The connection name used for CHARON-VAX/CHARON-PDP11 must be entered in the configuration file.
+Open "Network connections" and copy the connection name to the clipboard, to paste it in the configuration command.

-If the clipboard contains "Intel(R) PRO/100 VE Network Connection", enter the following in your configuration file:
+If the clipboard contains "CHARON" connection, enter the following in your configuration file:

+''' load packet_port/chnetwrk eza_0 interface= "connection:CHARON" and connect the packet port to the built-in SGEC by defining: '''

 '''

-load ndis5_chpack_port/chnetwrk eza_0 interface= "Intel(R) PRO/100 VE

-Network Connection"
+set eza interface=eza_0

 '''

-and connect the packet port to the built-in SGEC by defining:

-set eza interface=eza_0